webix-hub/docs/data/desktop/tooltip.md

 [popup](desktop/popup.md).

 Tooltip is connected with some component or its item and becomes visible when you place a mouse pointer over it and disappears when it leaves the area.
 Doesn't it resemble onMouseOver/onMouseOut events?
-Still, event handling is quite the [other story](desktop/event_handling.md).
+Still, event handling is quite [another story](desktop/event_handling.md).

 <img src="desktop/tooltip.png"/>

 Here, you don't need any specific code to make it work.
-You should just include a tooltip into the necessary component abd specify the info to be shown inside a tooltip area.
+You should just include a tooltip into the necessary component and specify the info to be shown inside a tooltip area.

 Tooltip may include text as well as items from the dataset.